 This has to rank among one of the best you've ever written.

-Yeah, this is the second best I've ever done, and uh very grateful to everybody who's bought it.
+Yeah, this is the second best I've ever done.

-So Bart continues to sell really well, of course, partly because Trump is such a complex and fascinating person.
+Of course, partly because Trump is such a complex and fascinating person.

-I mean, it's you know, understanding Trump is a pretty good title.
+I mean, it's, you know, understanding Trump is a pretty good title.

-Uh just because people look up and go, what's he doing?
+Just because people look up and go, what's he doing?

 Why is he doing it?

-You know, I always tell people that this book is not called predicting Trump, because I don't think it's possible to predict him, but I do think it's possible to understand him.
+You know, I always tell people that this book is not called predicting Trump because I don't think it's possible to predict him.

-We wanted to see the swamp drain.
+We wanted to see the swamp drained.

-And maybe it's the better part of wisdom now to just focus for the next three months, four months on just the agenda, just the economy, just the forgotten men and women.
+And maybe it's the better part of wisdom now to just focus for the next three months, four months, on just the agenda, just the economy, just the forgotten men and women.

 It's also make or break for Congress.

-Congress has another meltdown, like they did on health care.
+Congress has another meltdown like they did on healthcare.

 I think they're in trouble.

-Well, I there's no question about that.
+There's no question about that.

 You see that in all the polls.

-Uh that that's not necessarily terrible.
+That's not necessarily terrible.

-I think this is the way real change occurs, and it requires that we have the courage uh to stand up for what we believe and to fight for what we believe in.
+I think this is the way real change occurs, and it requires that we have the courage to stand up for what we believe and to fight for what we believe in.

-And I think if the president can build a team, and I like very much what's been happening uh since uh General John Kelly went in there.
+And I think if the president can build a team, and I like very much what's been happening since General John Kelly went in there, I think you're seeing more stability, more focus.

-Uh, and I think tonight is going to be a very impressive conversation.
+And I think tonight is going to be a very impressive conversation.

 I think you and I will be on after the president's speech and have a chance to talk about it.